Black holes in $f(R,T)$ gravity coupled with Euler-Heisenberg electrodynamics: Black holes with dyonic EH electrodynamics

 where $\alpha$ is the fine structure constant and $E_c\equiv m_e^2c^3/e\hbar$.
 For simplicity we set $\eta=2\alpha/225\pi E_c$ in our further calculation.
 Thus, the nonzero components of the Faraday tensor are

 and the invariant of electromagnetic field reads

-By substitute this to Eq. (\ref{9}) and Eq. (\ref{feq3}) , we have the analytical solution of the dyonic case
+By substituting this to Eq. (\ref{9}) and Eq. (\ref{feq3}) , we have the analytical solution of the dyonic case

 where $\epsilon=2Q_e^2+5Q_m^2$, and the EH parameter $a=0.001768$.
 We note that when the coupling strength parameters \(\eta\) and \(a\) vanishes, the spacetime reverts to a Reissner-Nordstr\"{o}m (RN)-like solution with magnetic charge \cite{Wald:1974np}.
-The presence of dyonic charges introduces a coupling term between the magnetic and electric charges, leading to nonlinear interactions between the electric and magnetic fields.
+Note that in the corrections of $1/r^6$ and higher order, $Q_m$ and $Q_e$ no longer appear symmetrically.
 Consequently, the spacetime electromagnetic field near the black hole’s horizon exhibits significant deviations from the classical linear Maxwell electromagnetic theory.
-The coupling of curvature $R$ with matter through the trace of the energy-momentum tensor $T$ further complicates the metric, still resulting in a \(1/r^6\) and higher order correction.
 This correction leads to notable observational effects in the strong-field regime, which will be discussed in Section \ref{s6}.
 We present the relationship between $ r_h $ and the dual charges in Fig. \ref{qeqm}.
 The blue surface represents the outer horizon $ r_+ $, the pink surface represents the inner horizon $ r_- $, and the black curve at their intersection represents the extremal black hole.
 Increasing magnetic and electric charges enlarges the inner horizon and shrinks the outer horizon, trending toward an extreme black hole.
 When $\beta$ is positive, the overall variation trend of the horizon is consistent with that of the $ RN $ black hole with electric and magnetic charge.
 However, when $\beta$ is negative and the $Q_e,Q_m$ are close to each other, a larger $ r_- $ is obtained.

 Similar to the magnetic charge EH field calculation, we provide the Kretschmann curvature scalar $\mathcal{K}$ expression for the dyonic case in the appendix \ref{ap}.
 Noting that the event horizon \( r_h \) remains a coordinate singularity, with a physical singularity only at \( r \to 0 \).
 Both electric and magnetic charges significantly affect spacetime curvature.